raddie361/Technical-Writing-Samples/README.md

 This is an unofficial online Skype installation guide that came from my time teaching English in Japan to second-language learners.
 I wanted to make it accessible for tech novices and low-literacy audiences.
 To accomplish this, I kept the FOG index below a 7.

+## MITRE Concept Document (no persona yet): Unofficial Sample 2021
+This sample is a little different.
+I created it at the request of an interviewer to explain a software concept.
+It needed to be simple, clear, and concise, so I wrote for an audience new to software security.
+I used headers and bulleted lists to break down complex information into easy-to-understand pieces.

 Feedback and inspiration is always appreciated.
 Thanks for reading!